lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     also need to be added for memory allocation.

-    We can continue to fill in the input.lammps file, by adding the system definition:
+    We can continue to fill in the
+    *input.lammps* file, by adding the system definition:

 ..  code-block:: lammps
-    :caption: *to be copied in Addingwater/input.lammps*

     read_data dilatedSiO.data
     molecule h2omol TIP4P2005.txt